visdesignlab/TulipPaths/README.md

 1. Click the 'clone or download' button and select 'download zip.'
 This will download TulipPaths-master.zip.
 1. Expand TulipPaths-Master.zip into a folder TulipPaths-Master.
 1. Create the Tulip plugins directory.
 On MacOS this is /Applications/Tulip-4.8.1.app/Contents/lib/tulip/python.
-On Windows it is tulip_path/lib/tulip/python and tulip_path is something like C:\Program Files\Tulip.
-(If you have an older version of TulipPaths installed, make sure to delete all files from this directory.)
+On Windows it is something like C:\Program Files\Tulip/lib/tulip/python (If you have an older version of TulipPaths installed, make sure to delete all files from this directory.)
 1. Copy the folder TulipPaths/tulippaths into the Tulip plugins directory.
 1. Copy the contents of the TulipPaths/plugins into the Tulip plugins directory.
 1. The Tulip plugins directory should contain these files: